GHG Fugitive Emission Quantification Using CALPUFF-IDM

 • Our Approach

-IDM combines multiple ambient CO2 and CH4 measurements around the tailings ponds and mines, with meteorological and dispersion modeling, and an inversion technique to retrieve GHG emission rates.
+IDM combines multiple ambient CH4 measurements around the tailings ponds and mines, with meteorological and dispersion modeling, and an inversion technique to retrieve GHG emission rates.
 The use of IDM to quantify fugitive emission sources has strong scientific and regulatory precedents.
 However, it was a first for oil sands tailings ponds and mine areas.
 As a result, our use of IDM in this context necessitated:

 • proof of concept (in particular making sure CO2 and CH4 levels could be detected and quantified above ambient background levels);